JorelAli/CommandAPI/docssrc/src/spigotchatarguments.md

 ### Example - Sending personalized messages to players

 Say we wanted to broadcast a "personalized" message to players on the server.
 By "personalized", we mean a command which changes its output depending on who we are sending the output to.
-Simply put, we want a command of the following structure:
+Simply put, we want a command of the following syntax:

 ```
 /pbroadcast <message>